 Annie's always has been primarily an American Diner with attitude and taste - but we've thrown in a few of our home favorites to make it 'A little Brit different'.
 We serve just three British meals, Fish n' chips, Bangers and Mash and the Winston Churchill full English breakfast with Heinz Baked Beans, English Bangers and English Bacon.
 But we've got loads of British memorabilia decorating the walls so that we may share our heritage with you - we even have a full size knight standing guard and a telephone box for those many 'Facebook' moments for your long distance friends and family.

 And the dancing - one day a young lady (knee high to a grasshopper!) came in and asked if I would do the chicken dance with her and it made so many people smile that we continued.
 We now spontaneously erupt into many different dances during the day - why, because it makes our customers smile and that's what Annie's is all about - great food and service in a fun environment - life's good when we can make you smile!

-And just so you know - from our humble beginnings with just four employees - we are now giving employment to well over forty people, with plans for more - doing our bit for America, well the Inland Empire anyway!
+And just so you know - from our humble beginnings with just four employees - we are now giving employment to many, many more people, with plans for more - doing our bit for America, well the Inland Empire anyway!